 This class will help you to answer these and many other intriguing questions about human and animal behavior!

-AP® Psychology will introduce students to the systematic study of the behavior and mental processes of humans and other animals.
+Introductory Psychology will introduce students to the systematic study of the behavior and mental processes of humans and other animals, with an emphasis on facilitating an appreciation for the science of psychology.
 Students will be exposed to psychological principles and phenomena associated with the major fields of psychology.
 Students will also learn about the methods psychologists use in their science and practice.
-The major aim of this course is to provide each student with a learning experience equivalent to that obtained in introductory college psychology courses, with an emphasis on facilitating an appreciation for the science of psychology.
-In addition, this College Board® approved course has been designed to help students prepare for the AP Psychology Exam.

 Major Course Objectives: